-Pour the prepared sauce over the beef and cook together, stirring, for about 2 minutes.
+Pour the prepared sauce over the beef and cook it together, stirring, for about 2-3 minutes.

 Slice the green onions.
-Just before serving, stir them into the beef (I like them mostly raw, but if you prefer them cooked more, add when you add the sauce and cook together).
+Just before it's done cooking, stir them into the beef. **I like them just gently softened, but if you prefer them cooked more, add when you add the sauce and cook them together.

 Prepare the Cauliflower Rice

 IF USING FRESH CAULIFLOWER: Wash the cauliflower and cut into bite-sized pieces.
 In batches, add them to your food processor or blender and pulse until they break down to the consistency of rice.
 Lay the cauliflower on a large tea towel and squeeze out any extra moisture over the sink or a bowl.